Biography

 Albums

 Banabila has recorded many albums, including VoizNoiz (2000) and Spherics (2001), originally released by Steamin' Soundworks (NL).
 These albums were internationally licensed to Tone Casualties (USA) and Pork Recordings (UK).
 BBC legend John Peel was the first to play music from VoizNoiz on his show.
 Moreover, Banabila's tracks appeared in a mix by Osymyso (4AM Eternal - MixMag Magazine) and vinyl followed (Pork 081).
 In 2001 Banabila joined Holger Czukay's Linear City collaboration project, on the track Ten Steps To Heaven.
 Furthermore, his collaboration on VoizNoiz 3 (Challenge Records) with trumpet player Eric Vloeimans received the Edison Jazz Award in 2003.
-In 2004, the duo were also nominated for a Golden Calf for Petersburg, Places and Paintings, a film by Ben van Lieshout.
+In 2004, the duo were also nominated for a Golden Calf Award for Petersburg, Places and Paintings, a film by Ben van Lieshout.

 In 2005 Banabila founded his own independent label, Tapu Records.
 In 2008, Steamin' Soundworks released a 2CD compilation album, Precious Images, that featured 10 years of Banabila's recordings.
 For the same publisher, Banabila was the producer and co-writer of the album Arhil, by Ali Bahia El Idrissi.
 The first track of this album was used for the Putumayo sampler Sahara Lounge.